Respiratory Care Degree Program

 Respiratory care is a professionally and personally rewarding career with a balanced blend of technology and patient interaction.
-In this allied health specialty, respiratory therapists, also known as respiratory care practitioners, help assess cardiopulmonary systems to treat and monitor heart and lung problems.
+In this allied health specialty, respiratory therapists help assess cardiopulmonary systems to treat and monitor heart and lung problems.

 The care provided by respiratory therapists may include administration of oxygen, cardiopulmonary resuscitation, management of mechanical ventilators, administering medications to the lungs, monitor cardiopulmonary systems, and measuring lung function.
 Patients range from premature infants needing rescue breathing to seniors who require pulmonary rehabilitation to live with chronic lung disorders.

-Respiratory care practitioners are important members of the health care team.
+Respiratory therapists are important members of the health care team.
 They work under the medical direction of doctors with expertise in pulmonary medicine, critical care, pediatrics, neonatology and rehabilitation.
-Respiratory care practitioners assume significant responsibility for patient care, working closely with nurses, physical therapists, radiographers, and social workers.
+Respiratory therapists assume significant responsibility for patient care, working closely with nurses, physical therapists, radiographers, and social workers.